A Company of Knights are sent by the Frozen Seer into the Boreal Valley, an unfamiliar realm to the North.

 The Company rides deep into the mountains, where the air grows colder and thinner with each passing hoofstep.

-“Brr…” the Mock Knight vibrates, cinching closed its patchwork cloak.
+“Brr…” the Mock Knight vibrates.
+It cinches its patchwork hood.

 The Ruler refuses an audience with the Company but offers them due hospitality.
-The Forge is running all hours making war machines to prepare for what’s coming.
+The Forge is runs at all hours making machines of war.
+To prepare for what’s coming.

 As they exit the maze, they see a warning carved into the cliffside: “All Knights Will Feel the Axe.”